 Author: Grace Costantino

-Grace Costantino is the Outreach and Communication Manager for the Biodiversity Heritage Library.
-In this capacity, she developed and manages BHL's communication strategy, oversees social media initiatives, and engages with the public to excite audiences about the wealth of biodiversity heritage available in BHL.
+Grace Costantino served as the Outreach and Communication Manager for the Biodiversity Heritage Library from 2014 to 2021.
+In this capacity, she developed and managed BHL's communication strategy, oversaw social media initiatives, and engaged with the public to excite audiences about the wealth of biodiversity heritage available in BHL.
+Prior to her role as Outreach and Communication Manager, Grace served as the Digital Collections Librarian for Smithsonian Libraries and as the Program Manager for BHL.

 Do you want to help empower global biodiversity research and serve as part of a vibrant, international community dedicated to providing free, worldwide access to biodiversity information?
 The Biodiversity more »